RiTeK: A Dataset for Large Language Models Complex Reasoning over Textual Knowledge Graphs in Medicine: Conclusion

 \section{Conclusion}

 We present RiTeK, the first dataset specifically designed to evaluate the capability of models in handling complex reasoning over textual knowledge graphs (TKGs).
 This dataset offers diverse topological structures, relational types, entity types, and queries that integrate relational and textual information, requiring sophisticated reasoning across TKGs.
 RiTeK also includes rich textual descriptions for each node.
-To ensure the authenticity and accuracy of the queries, stringent validation was conducted by medical experts.
-In addition, to enhance the inference capabilities of LLMs, we are pioneering the adaptation of Monte Carlo Tree Search (MCTS) to textual knowledge graphs (TKGs) by introducing Relational MCTS, which retrieves relational path information along with relevant topological structures.
-Our extensive experiments on RiTeK reveal significant challenges for current models in handling both textual and complex relational information.
-Overall, RiTeK offers valuable opportunities for advancing research in complex reasoning tasks over textual knowledge graphs, while Relational MCTS provides a valuable way to retrieving complex relational paths from KGs in an unsupervised manner.
+To ensure the authenticity and accuracy of the queries, medical experts performed stringent validation.
+RiTeK sets a new standard for evaluating real-world retrieval systems.
+We evaluated 11 retrieval models on our benchmark dataset.
+Our experiments on RiTeK reveal significant challenges faced by current models in effectively handling both textual and relational information, especially under complex topological structures involving intricate relations and entities.
+RiTeK paves the way for future research aimed at advancing retrieval systems by emphasizing the need to enhance reasoning capabilities, particularly in retrieving complex reasoning paths under answer attribute constraints.